lemerchand/lemerchand/MIDI Selector Tool/readme.md

 **Some things I want to add:**

-		- The ability to store user-defined beat presets in a file
 		- Inclusive selection
 		- Pitch presets based on scales
 		- Info on selected notes displayed (eg., how many notes were selected)

 **Installation:**

+Dependencies:

+	- JS Reascript API (download from reapack)
+	- My gui.lua/cf.lua files
+	- Directory structure must be your resource path then:
+		- /Scripts/lemerchnd/Midi Selector Tool
+		- gui.lua/cf.lua in the lemerchand directory

 If you don't use github then click the "code" button and select "Download Zip."
 Chose your REAPER resources path (usually something like c:/users/yourname/appdata/roaming/reaper) and unzip it in the 'Scripts' folder.

 Then you'll need to bind it to a hotkey.
 Run the actions menu and select MIIDI Editor.
-Click 'Load Reascript' and navigate to the 'Lemerchand' where you unzipped the files.
-Select "midi_selector.lua" and choose a key.
+Click 'Load Reascript' and navigate to the 'Lemerchand/MIDI Selector Tool' where you unzipped the files.
+Select "MIDI Selector Tool.lua" and choose a hotkey.

 Finally, when in the midi editor, press said key and the GUI will pop up allowing you to select notes quickly.
 Be sure to read the help text in the "Info" frame.